zio/zio/docs/howto/use_modules_and_layers.md

 In general we need more than just a DB connection though.
 We need components that enable us to perform different operations, and we need to be able to wire them together.
 This is what _modules_ are for.

 ## Our first ZIO module
+We will see now how to define modules and use them to create different application layers relying on each other.
+The core idea is that a layer depends on the layers imediately below but it is completely agnostic about their internal implementation.

-The module pattern is _the way_ ZIO manages dependencies between application components.
+This formulation of module pattern is _the way_ ZIO manages dependencies between application components, giving extreme power in terms of compositionality and offering the capability to swap implementations.
+This is particularly useful during the testing/mocking phase.
-In its initial formulation it was only using trait mix-ins, as shown in [Appendix](#appendix-the-classic-module-formulation-until-version-100-rc17).

-Here we will see the new formulation of the module pattern, that resolves most of the shortcomings of the previous version.

 ### What is a module?
 A module is a group of functions that deals with only one concern.
 Keeping the scope of a module limited improves our ability to understand code, in that we need to focus